 Like the bezel inserts, the dials are also made from polished ceramic and are available in a black, blue or PVD chrome color.
 Interestingly, Omega has reintroduced the original wavy pattern (which is now laser-engraved into the ceramic dial).

-The luminous indexes have been raised.
+The luminous indices have been raised.
 The oversized skeleton hands (rhodium-plated, 18K gold, or blued) have been subtly reshaped.
 Even the date has been moved to 6 o’clock, which is an ideal symmetrical position for the date.

 For the Seamster Professional Diver 300M watches, there has always been a helium escape valve, and with this new model, the screw-down valve has been given a new conical shape.